Technical SEO

 To do this, you can create a sitemap index file, which is a parent file containing a list of the smaller sitemap files.

-In Google Search Console, you have the ability to create up to 500 sitemap index files for each website, as well as additional sitemap files as needed to include all of your website's URLs.
+In Google Search Console, you have the ability to create up to 500 sitemap index files for each website, as well as additional sitemap files as needed to include all of your site's URLs.

 How Do You Read XML Sitemaps?

 There are several components of an XML sitemap.
-While not all XML sitemaps display the same information, some of the information is common among all.
+While not all sitemaps display the same information, some of the information is common among all.

 Some of the components/tags that you will see on all sitemaps are: